National Archaeological Museum, Athens: Expansions and renovations

 The building has undergone many expansions.
-Most important were the construction of a new east wing in the early 20th century based on the plans of Anastasios Metaxas and the construction of a two-storeyed building, designed by George Nomikos, during 1932–1939.
+Most important were the construction of a new east wing in the early 20th century, based on the plans of Anastasios Metaxas and the construction of a two-storeyed building, designed by George Nomikos, during 1932–1939.
 These expansions were necessary to accommodate the rapidly growing collection of artifacts.
 The most recent refurbishment of the museum took more than 1.5 years to complete, during which the museum remained completely closed.
 It reopened in July 2004, in time for the Athens Olympics and it included an aesthetic and technical upgrade of the building, installation of a modern air-conditioning system, reorganisation of the museum's collection and repair of the damage caused by the 1999 earthquake.
 The Minoan frescoes rooms opened to the public in 2005.
-In May 2008 the Culture Minister Mihalis Liapis inaugurated the much anticipated collection of Egyptian antiquities and the collection of Eleni and Antonis Stathatos.
-Today, there is a renewed discussion regarding the need to further expand the museum to adjacent areas.
-A new plan has been made for a subterranean expansion at the front of the museum.
+In May 2008, the Culture Minister, Mihalis Liapis, inaugurated the much anticipated collection of Egyptian antiquities and the collection of Eleni and Antonis Stathatos.

+In 2020, there was renewed discussion regarding the need to further expand the museum to adjacent areas.
+A new plan was made for a subterranean expansion at the front of the museum.

+In 2023, the Greek government approved plans for a 20,000 square metre underground extension to the museum.
+The extension is expected to be completed by 2028 and will also feature a rooftop garden.